Lake Inarijärvi 1580

 The number of this permit area will change in 2024.
 The new number is 1504.

 Purchasing a permit

-In Lake Inarijärvi angling permit area, the customer can choose between a validity period of 24 hours or 7 days.
-Season permits, which are valid for the entire calendar year, are sold until 1 July.
+In Lake Inarijärvi angling permit area, the customer can choose between a validity period of 24 hours or the entire season.
 The angling permit prices are as follows:

 |permit validity||permit price|